 Our heuristic is intended for the simultaneous partitioning of two variables only.
 There is no straightforward way to extend it to the general multivariate case with more than two variables.
-On the one hand, it would require the definition of a suitable multivariate association measure, that is, an index for a multiway contingency table.
+On the one hand, it would require the definition of a suitable multivariate association measure, i.e. an index for a multiway contingency table.
 Coefficients like the multiple correlation measure the association between one (target) variable and the set of predictors.
 Hence, they do not measure globally the association between all variables.
-On the other hand, multiplying the dimensions of the table would dramatically increase the complexity of the heuristic and, hence, render it unusable.
+On the other hand, multiplying the dimensions of the table would dramatically increase the complexity of the heuristic and hence render it unusable.

 A solution seems practicable, nevertheless, when we are in presence of one target variable and a set of predictors.
-In the spirit of the multiple correlation, the multivariate case can, in this setting, be handled by taking as column variable the composite variable defined by cross-tabulating the predictors.
+In the spirit of the multiple correlation, the multivariate case can in this setting be handled by taking as column variable the composite variable defined by the crossing of the predictors.
 The optimal grouping of the row target variable and the composite predictor provides then simultaneously the optimal conditional partitions of the predictors and the target variable.

 Let us illustrate with an example.
-The target variable y is dresses' quality (high, poor) and the predictors are x_1 the type of dresses (W = women, M = men, C = children) and x_2 the family income (L = low, M = medium, H = high).
-An optimal solution may then look as depicted in Table XI.
+The target variable y is dresses quality (high, poor) and the predictors are $x_1$ the type of dresses (W=women, M=men, C=children) and $x_2$ the family income (L=low, M=medium, H=high).
+An optimal solution may then look out as depicted in Table 11.

-In this example, we see that medium and low family incomes are grouped together for men and children whereas medium and high family incomes are grouped for women.
-Likewise, all three categories, women, men, and children, are grouped together for either high income or low income.
+In this example, we see that medium and low family income are grouped together for men and children while medium and high family income are grouped for women.
+Likewise, all three categories women, men and children are grouped together for either high income or low income.
 The interactions between type and income that define these two classes clearly cannot be represented in tree form.
 This demonstrates the usefulness of such a multivariate approach.

-Quality Type: W W M C W M M C C
+type W W M C W M M C C

-Income: M H H H L L M L M
+quality income M H H H L L M L M

-High Poor 5 0 5 10 10 00
+high 5 0 10

+poor Ę ó 100

-Table XI.
-An aggregated multivariate table.
+Table 11.
+An aggregated multivariate table

-7.5.
-Alternative Merging Strategies
+7.5 Alternative merging strategies

-The heuristic discussed aims at finding the optimal way to merge row and column categories in a contingency table.
-The adopted strategy focused on the maximization of the association.
+The heuristic discussed aims at finding the optimal way to merge row and column categories in a contingency table. the adopted strategy focused on the maximization of the association.
 Other criteria may obviously be considered and should be investigated.
 For instance, when the data collected in the table are a sample of a larger population, the association computed is an estimate and one should then also care about its standard error or its significance level.
 Beside this aspect we are presently working on a strategy to find an optimal aggregation under some constraints.
 Indeed, the objective of the reduction of the size of the table is to avoid cells with low frequencies that provide unreliable information.
-Therefore, it is worthwhile to be able to maximize, for instance, the association under a constraint on the minimal cell frequency.
-On the algorithmic side, we are developing a top-down divisive approach that, starting from the completely aggregated table, will iteratively split rows or columns.
+Therefore, it is worth to be able to maximize for instance the association under a constraint on the minimal cell frequency.
+On the algorithmic side, we are presently working on a top-down divisive approach in which, starting from the completely aggregated table we would iteratively split rows or columns.
 We expect such a top-down approach to be more efficient when the number of row and column categories becomes large.